 The chair is responsible for annually evaluating the work of the board of directors and for ensuring that the evaluation is reported as and when relevant to the owner's nomination administrator.
-The 2019 board evaluation was carried out within the board and involved a collective evaluation of the work and expertise of the board of directors.
-Relevant results have been presented by the chair to the owner's nomination administrator.
+The 2020 board evaluation was conducted with the support of external advisors and involved individual interviews with the board of directors and certain members of the company's management team, as well as a collective evaluation of the board's work and expertise.
 As and when necessary, the chair participates in connection with important contacts and represents the company in relation to ownership matters.
 The chair of the board is also responsible for maintaining contact with representatives of the company's owners with the aim of coordinating his or her views with these representatives when the company must make particularly important decisions.
-During 2019, this coordination was particularly relevant in connection with the "Goal project", which initiated by the owner during the first half of the year.
-The project resulted in new economic goals and mission goals for Swedfund, with the goals being recommended by the board of directors and subsequently adopted at the extraordinary general meeting on 6 December.